 The original building had a front room with a bay, verandas to the side, with two further rooms behind and had a thatched roof supported by rustic columns.
 Outside at the back were a wash-house and privy.
-Water came from a well in the back garden.
+Water originally came from a well in the back garden East of the building.
+Subsequently another well was installed West of the building, the original well being converted to a cesspit.
+The later well was built higher up the slope making us believe that the lower well was being contaminated by runoff from the building.
 The structure was timber-framed with brick infill.
 A brick extension was in place by 1868 as shown on an old Ordnance Survey map.
 This contained a kitchen and living area.
 Other changes followed and by the 1960s the house had an inside bathroom and the thatched roof had been replaced with tiles.

 The Lodge is situated by the drive which was originally the main entrance into the Scadbury estate.
 The tenant was responsible for opening and closing the gate to members of the family and visitors.
 Queen Victoria would have passed the Lodge on her visit to Frognal and Scadbury in 1872.